JameskuttySebastian/ASSIGNMENT19_EmployeeDirectory/README.md

 ## Technical details

-user data in the current format can be added to data.json file, which acts as the database.
+User data in the current format can be added to data.json file, which acts as the database.

 It has the following functionalities.